Kanazawa is a jewel of a city and a worthy addition to your Japan itinerary. But how do you decide what to do in

 Kazue-machi Chaya District

 Kanazawa has three well-preserved traditional entertainment districts, often referred to as geisha districts.
 Nishi Chaya is the smallest one; Higashi Chaya (East Chaya) is the largest and most popular one; and Kazue-machi Chaya is the second largest.

 Its Edo buildings, with their wooden facades and lattice windows lining the Asano River, make a great photo opportunity.
 This district is also more tranquil than the popular Higashi Chaya on the other side of the river.

-To get to the Higashi Chaya District, the final stop of our two-day Kanazawa itinerary, walk to the Asanogawa Bridge to cross the river.
+To get to the Higashi Chaya District, the final stop of our Kanazawa 2-day itinerary, walk to the Asanogawa Bridge to cross the river.